Where to Stay in Tokyo, Japan: 8 Best Areas & Hotels

 This is the hotel and area we loved the most and suggest booking ASAP!

-Our personal FAVORITE area to stay in Tokyo is Shinjuku. it’s fast-paced, full of life, and incredibly well-connected.
+Our personal FAVORITE area to stay in Tokyo is Shinjuku.
+It’s fast-paced, full of life, and incredibly well-connected.

 We stayed at WPÜ HOTEL Shinjuku and loved the sleek design, helpful staff, and ridiculously good location.
 The morning coffee and croissants were a sweet touch!